 Use Tension Rods

 No need to drill holes in walls when these handy little devices exist.
 Either use them traditionally for curtains, or add pattern by way of a table skirt.
-Above, this bedroom from HGTV uses them to create a pseudo-canopy.
+Above, this bedroom from HGTV uses them to create a pseudo-canopy over the bed.